Knowledge and Knowers

 LCT is a rapidly growing approach to the study of education, knowledge and practice, and this landmark book is the first to systematically set out key aspects of this theory.
 It offers an explanatory framework for empirical research, applicable to a wide range of practices and social fields, and will be essential reading for all serious students and scholars of education and sociology.

-‘This tour-de-force will set the agenda for the future of the sociology of education.
+'This tour-de-force will set the agenda for the future of the sociology of education.
 Maton’s writing is always engaging and thought-provoking.
-The book offers nothing less than a new approach to the morphology of sociological knowledge itself - a "must-read".’ - Michael Grenfell, Professor of Education at Trinity College, University of Dublin, Ireland.
+The book offers nothing less than a new approach to the morphology of sociological knowledge itself - a "must-read".'- Professor Michael Grenfell, Trinity College, University of Dublin, Ireland

-‘A truly majestic contribution that advances fundamentally the ideas of Basil Bernstein and Pierre Bourdieu.
-It is a formidable piece of work: imaginative, thought-provoking, intellectually out-reaching, and will surely constitute essential reading across the social sciences.’ - John Evans, Professor of Sociology of Education and Physical Education, University of Loughborough, UK.
+'A truly majestic contribution that advances fundamentally the ideas of Basil Bernstein and Pierre Bourdieu.
+It is a formidable piece of work: imaginative, thought-provoking, intellectually out-reaching, and will surely constitute essential reading across the social sciences.'- Professor John Evans, University of Loughborough, UK

-‘For decades sociology has been the missing link in discourse analyses of social context.
+'For decades sociology has been the missing link in discourse analyses of social context.
 Maton’s inspirational volume consolidates a sociology of immense theoretical insight and undaunted analytical precision to make this blind-spot obsolete.
-Theory is every scholar’s best friend; social theory of this order is a very best friend indeed.’ - J.R.
-Martin, Professor of Linguistics, University of Sydney, Australia.
+Theory is every scholar’s best friend; social theory of this order is a very best friend indeed.'- Professor J.R.
+Martin, University of Sydney, Australia

 1: Seeing Knowledge and Knowers: Social realism and Legitimation Code Theory 2: Languages of Legitimation: The curious case of British cultural studies 3: The Epistemic--Pedagogic Device: Breaks and continuities in the social sciences and mathematics 4: Knowledge--Knower Structures: What’s at stake in the ‘two cultures’ debate, why school Music is unpopular, and what unites such diverse issues 5: Gazes: Canons, knowers and progress in the arts and humanities 6: Semantic Gravity: Cumulative learning in professional education and school English 7: Semantic Density: How to build cumulative knowledge in social science 8: Cosmologies: How to win friends and influence people 9: Insights, Gazes, Lenses and the 4-K Model: Fiercely-fought struggles and fundamental shifts in fields 10: Building a Realist Sociology of Education: To be continued …

-Karl Maton is Senior Lecturer in Sociology at the University of Sydney, Australia, and Honorary Professor at Rhodes University, South Africa.
+Karl Maton is Associate Professor in Sociology at the University of Sydney, Australia, and Honorary Professor at Rhodes University, South Africa.